Looking for a solid, low-cost hydraulic-piston rower?

 - Footrests don’t pivot down far enough

-- Not ideal for shorter or taller people
+- Not ideal for shorter or taller users

-- Wheels underneath chair could wear out quickly if machine maintenance is not performed
+- Wheels underneath chair could wear out quickly with no maintenance

-Read More Here: Stamina 1215 Orbital Rowing Machine with Free Motion Arms Review
+Check out more Stamina 1215 Orbital Rowing Machine with Free Motion Arms reviews here.

 Average Rating: 4.3

 - Parts: 90-Days

 - Model #: Stamina 35-1215

 While a 5-year warranty on the frame is quite nice, a 90-day parts warranty is fairly low.
 Just make sure to double check everything when assembling the rower so you can request replacement parts and also re-check near the 90-day mark.

 Hydraulic-piston rowers tend to be the lowest cost rowers on the market.
 The Stamina 1215 is a bit different because the rower has 2 hydraulic-pistons, which increases the cost.